-The General Counsel also advocates county issues at the state and federal levels through direct participation in litigation and through the researching, drafting and filing of amicus curiae ("friend of the court") briefs in the appellate courts.
-The General Counsel provides constitutional, statutory and case law analysis on a wide variety of legislative issues throughout the year.
-In addition, the Office of the General Counsel works with the executive branch of the state and federal government in advocating the counties' position on a variety of issues.
-Finally, the General Counsel participates in the education and training of county commissioners and their staffs throughout the state.
+The Office of General Counsel also advocates county issues at the state and federal levels through direct participation in litigation and through the researching, drafting and filing of amicus curiae ("friend of the court") briefs in the appellate courts.
+FAC provides constitutional, statutory and case law analysis on a wide variety of legislative issues throughout the year.
+In addition, FAC works with the executive branch of the state and federal government in advocating the counties' position on a variety of issues.
+Finally, FAC participates in the education and training of county commissioners and their staffs throughout the state.

 FAC's Amicus Brief Policy can be viewed here.

 “Litigation Watch” contains information, pleadings, memoranda, and orders on pending court cases of significance to Florida’s counties.
 Please contact FAC’s General Counsel if your county has a case pending in any court that you believe is of interest to other counties.